googleworkspace/solutions/mail-merge/README.md

 1. Update the **Recipients** column with email addresses you would like to use in the mail merge

-1. Create a draft message in your Gmail account using markers like `{{First name}}`, which correspond to column names, to indicate text you’d like to be replaced with data from the copied spreadsheet.
+1. Create a draft message in your Gmail account using markers like `${First name}`, which correspond to column names, to indicate text you’d like to be replaced with data from the copied spreadsheet.

 1. In the copied spreadsheet, click on custom menu item **Mail Merge > Send Emails**.